Trakzi

 Start With the Three-Number Budget Check

+The most common fix when "help me with my budget" feels overwhelming is to stop categorizing and start counting.
 Before you categorize every coffee purchase, begin with three numbers:

 Budget CheckWhat to CalculateWhy It Matters